 It is imperative that emails and other correspondence is preserved so that investors have access to that information should they need it in the future.
 As a result of the negligence, the brokerage firm was fined $250,000.

-We can help.
 At Sonn Law Group, our dedicated securities fraud lawyers have helped many wronged investors obtain full compensation for their financial losses.
-If you lost money investing with Commonwealth Financial Network, please call us today at 844-689-5754 to request a free review of your legal claim.
+Call us today at 844-689-5754 to request a free review of your legal claim.
 We operate on a no-recovery, no-fee basis, meaning our firm only gets paid if we win or settle your case.